section-engineering-education/engineering-education/content/articles/Understanding-React-UseEffect/index.md

 In the code above, the cleanup function runs after the second change in the `useEffect` function.
 We use the cleanup to abort asynchronous actions, usually after a component updates or unmounts on the second render.

 ### How to create a custom hook

-We can construct logic that can be reused across our applications by creating our own custom hooks.
+We can construct logic that can be reused across our applications by creating our custom hooks.
 It generates a lot of reusable features.

-To begin, let&#39;s create a **`** hooks`folder within our `src` directory and a `CounterHook.jsx` file within the `hooks` folder.
+To begin, let&#39;s create a **`** hooks`folder within our `src`directory and a`CounterHook.jsx`file within the `hooks` folder.

 Add the code below to the `CounterHook.jsx` file.